David Raih: Arizona Cardinals

 On January 13, 2019, Raih was hired by the Arizona Cardinals as their wide receivers coach, reuniting with head coach Kliff Kingsbury.

 Vanderbilt

-On February 2, 2021 Raih was hired as the offensive coordinator and wide receivers coach at Vanderbilt University under head coach Clark Lea.
+On February 2, 2021, Raih was hired as the offensive coordinator and wide receivers coach at Vanderbilt University under head coach Clark Lea.
 He resigned after the season.

+Tampa Bay Buccaneers

+In 2023, Raih was hired by the Tampa Bay Buccaneers as a senior offensive analyst.

+Washington Commanders

+On February 15, 2024, Raih was hired by the Washington Commanders as their tight ends coach under head coach Dan Quinn.

+Personal life

+Raih married Lauren Wirkus in Santa Monica, California, in June 2020.